HealthNLPorg/chemoTimelinesEval/README.md

-# Evaluation code for ChemoTimelines 2024
+# Evaluation code for ChemoTimelines 2025

 ##  Evaluation script versioning

-#### Current timestamp (YYYY-MM-DD): 2024-03-05
+#### Current timestamp (YYYY-MM-DD): 2025-04-03
+Update for 2025-04-03 version: README updated to reflect the official score change.
+(For 2025, we now use the **strict** instead of the relaxed)
-Update for 2024-03-05 version: Added exceptional case handling for situations where a patient doesn’t have gold standard timelines, and the system erroneously predicts timelines.
+<br>Update for 2024-03-05 version: Added exceptional case handling for situations where a patient doesn’t have gold standard timelines, and the system erroneously predicts timelines.
 In such cases, the system will now assign a score of 0 for that patient.
 This is described in detail in [Issue #1](https://github.com/HealthNLPorg/chemoTimelinesEval/issues/1).
 <br>Update for 2024-02-23 version: Fix `divided by zero exception` Line 405 at `eval_timeline.py`.
 <br>Update for 2024-01-16 version: Initial release.

 #### Notice:
 We have internally reviewed this script multiple times.
 However, should there be any concerns or feedback (i.e., if you find errors in this code), please let us know.
-We are open to feedback on the code until ~February 16, 2024~ **March 10, 2024**, and will respond within 3 calendar days.
+We are open to feedback on the code until **May 26, 2025**, and will respond within 3 calendar days.

-~February 21, 2024~ **March 20, 2024** (Updated to reflect the changes in Important Dates), is the cut-off date for the final update in the unlikely event of updating this script.
+**June 9th, 2025** (Updated to reflect the changes in Important Dates), is the cut-off date for the final update in the unlikely event of updating this script.
 Please mark this date for the final sync (`git pull origin current`) of this repository.
 The code will not be updated after this date to minimize confusion.

 ## Summarizing Docker output